With one of the most inexpensive pieces of exercise equipment — a jump rope — you can receive an excellent cardiovascular workout.

 If you're over 4 feet, 9 inches, but under 5 feet, 3 inches, use an 8-foot rope.
 A 9-foot rope fits someone 5 feet, 4 inches tall to 5 feet, 8 inches tall.
 If you're between 5 feet, 9 inches and 6 feet, 6 inches, a 10-foot rope should work.
 You'll need an 11-foot rope if you're taller than 6 feet, 6 inches.

-For group play with two rope turners, you need a long rope, or two long ropes of equal length to jump double Dutch.
+For group play with two rope turners, you need a long rope or two long ropes of equal length to jump double Dutch.
 The standard long rope for one jumper is 12 feet.
 For up to two jumpers, use a 14-foot rope.
 For up to three jumpers, you need a 16-foot rope.
 A 20-foot rope fits up to four jumpers.
-For more than four jumpers, you need a rope that is at least 24 feet.
+For more than four jumpers, you need a rope that's at least 24 feet.
 Long ropes reach lengths of 36 feet.

 In addition to the length, the type of rope you use affects how well and how fast you will jump, according to the British Rope Skipping Association.
 Schools generally equip students with speed ropes and segmented ropes.
 As the name suggests, speed ropes give you the fastest jump.